jedrzej-grabski/des-python/README.md

 # DES Algorithm

-A Python implementation of the Differential Evolution with Success-History Based Parameter Adaptation algorithm.
+A Python implementation of the Differential Evolution Strategy algorithm.

 ## Overview